 The ALMA Observing Tool (OT) is a Java application used for the preparation and submission of ALMA Phase 1 (observing proposal) and Phase 2 (telescope runfiles for accepted proposals) materials.
 It is also used for preparing and submitting Director's Discretionary Time (DDT) proposals.
 The current Cycle 5 release of the OT is configured for the present capabilities of ALMA as described in the Cycle 5 Call For Proposals.
 Note that in order to submit proposals you will have to register with the ALMA Science Portal beforehand.

-Note that preparation of Cycle 3 Phase 1 and DDT proposals needs to be done using the Cycle 3 version of the Observing Tool.
+Note that preparation of Cycle 4 DDT proposals needs to be done using the Cycle 4 version of the Observing Tool.
 This version of the OT can be found in the DDT page, or the Phase 2 menu.

 Download & Installation

-The OT will run on most common operating systems, as long as you have Java 8 installed (see the troubleshooting page if you are experiencing Java problems).
+The OT will run on most common operating systems, as long as a 64-bit version of Java 8 is installed (see the troubleshooting page if you are experiencing Java problems).
 The ALMA OT is available in two flavours: Web Start and tarball.

 Extensive documentation is available to help you work with the OT and optimally prepare your proposal:

 - If you are a novice OT user you should start with the OT Quickstart Guide, which takes you through the basic steps of ALMA proposal preparation.